-- (1) Detection level influenced by Providence Water purchases. - (2) This value refers to the highest monthly percentage of positive samples detected during the year.
-1199 samples were collected for compliance monitoring and four tested positive during one sampling period.
-Repeat samples from the same sites were tested, the results of which were negative for both fecal coliform and total coliform bacteria.(3) Reflects sampling at groundwater source before blending with purchased water from Providence Water Supply Board.
+(1) Detection level influenced by Providence Water purchases.

+(2) This value refers to the highest monthly percentage of positive samples detected during the year.
+1,246 samples were collected for compliance monitoring and none tested positive during the sampling period.

+(3) Reflects sampling at groundwater source before blending with purchased water from Providence Water Supply Board.